evinsou/paperclip-googledrive/README.md

 # PaperclipGoogledrive [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/evinsou/paperclip-googledrive)

 PaperclipGoogledrive is a gem that extends paperclip storage for Google Drive.
 Works with Rails 3.x.
-Gem is available in two versions - 0.0.1 and 0.1.2.
-Please contact with the author, if you have installed 0.0.1 version to tell why did you prefer first version.

 ## Installation

 Add this line to your application's Gemfile: